 Everyone told me to try Cowan & Sons, but unfortunately they had a kitchen malfunction when I visited.
 The menu looks delicious and the space is gorgeous, so make sure you check it out and let me know how it is if you’re in Edinburgh!

 I popped into Hyde & Son on my first morning in Edinburgh when the city was still asleep.
 It gets top points for being open at 7am, for its flakey croissants and delicious cortados.

 For one of the best coffees in Edinburgh, you can’t miss Artisan Roast.
 Again, they have more than one location, but all are perfect places to settle in with a cuppa.

 If you love ice cream and cute interiors, be sure to check out Mary’s Milk Bar.
 It overlooks the Edinburgh Castle, which is an added bonus!

-Timberyard has incredible cocktails (like fermented rhubarb and mead), artistic dishes and industrial interior make this a local favourite.
+Timberyard has incredible cocktails (like fermented rhubarb and mead), artistic dishes and an industrial interior that appealed to me on all levels.

 If you’re after a Michelin-starred meal, you’ll want to visit The Kitchin, one of Edinburgh’s most talked about restaurants by Tom Kitchin.
 Cuisine here is served on earthy tableware and the menu focuses on seasonal Scottish produce.

 There’s so much to see and do in Edinburgh, and I’d highly recommend wearing comfortable shoes.
-I averaged about 15km per day and the cobbled streets are best tackled wearing sneakers.
+I averaged about 15km per day and the cobblestone streets are best tackled wearing sneakers.